Trail Cooking

 Backpacking Recipe: On The Trail Fruit Crisp

-This is an open ended backpacking recipe.
+This is an open-ended backpacking recipe.
 You can swap it up by adding different fruit and berries, and by switching up the granola.
-You can even use it for fresh berries, when it is huckleberry season on the trail.
-And more so, this recipe might be thought of as a dessert, but it works as breakfast also.
+You can even use it for fresh berries when it is huckleberry season on the trail.
+And more so, this recipe might be considered a dessert, but it works as breakfast also.

 On The Trail Fruit Crisp